interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 async def my_command_function(ctx: SlashContext, integer_option: int = 5):
     await ctx.send(f"You input {integer_option}")
 ```

+???+ note
+    Option names must be lowercase and can only contain `-` and `_`.
+Do not use other symbols or spaces.

 For more information, please visit the API reference [here](/interactions.py/API Reference/API Reference/models/Internal/application_commands/#interactions.models.internal.application_commands.slash_option).